-Hours: Mon-Thurs 7:30am - 5:00pm & Fri 7:30am-12:30pm Purpose: Oversees and administers the University discipline process.
+Mon-Thurs 7:30am - 5:00pm & Fri 7:30am-12:30pm Hours: Oversees and administers the University discipline process.
+Purpose:

-The mission of our office is to support and enhance the University's mission and core values by promoting a just, safe, orderly, civil, and positive University environment through conduct standards, disciplinary processes, training and intervention efforts.
+The mission of Student Conduct is to support and enhance the University's mission and core values by promoting a just, safe, orderly, civil, and positive University environment through conduct standards, disciplinary processes, training and intervention efforts.